CNC Help Beginners Operation Modes

 Almost anything that you would put in a program can be done in MDI.

-It is usually used once and thrown away, not really environmentally sound.
+It is usually used once and thrown away, not really environmentally friendly single use program.

 Most controls have a way of converting this MDI program into a permanent one to keep in memory.
 Fanuc uses program O0000 for MDI and it’s a bit like a clipboard.
 You can change this program O0000 to a real program number like O0001.